1936 Auckland Rugby League season: Round 2

 Brian Riley of Ponsonby before their match with City.

-Following the Manukau win over Richmond, Mr. Albert Cowan, one of the founders of the Manukau senior side entered their dressing room to congratulate the team.
+Following the Manukau win over Richmond, which was the first time the two teams had ever competed at a senior level, Mr. Albert Cowan, one of the founders of the Manukau senior side entered their dressing room to congratulate the team.
 Whilst there he suffered a fatal heart attack and was unable to be revived.
+It was the first time that Manukau had ever played against Richmond in a senior rugby league fixture.
 The 3pm kickoff games were underway and the flags were lowered to half mast.
 News of his death reached the nearby Domain where the reserve matches were taking place.
 Upon hearing of his death the Manukau reserve team game was stopped.
 Manukau had won the match with a fine defeat of last years champions Richmond.
 Thomas Trevathan debuted for Manukau in the five eighths after moving north from Dunedin where he had been a rugby union representative.
 He went on to play twice for New Zealand later in the year, while his brother David Trevathan became an All Black in 1937.
-They were related to William Trevarthan who played for the All Golds in 1907-08.
+They were related to William Trevarthan who played for the All Golds in 1907–08.
 During the game international Cliff Satherley was concussed and taken to Auckland Hospital.
 Alan Clarke made his first appearance for Marist since 1934 when he had retired.
 He played in the second row with Daniel Keane with Joe Woods unavailable and "showed he still maintains his form".
 Len Scott, the 29 year old winger for Devonport scored a telling try from halfway when he took a cross field kick and raced away to score.
 Scott had played for New Zealand in 1928 and 1932, and his form was good enough this season for him to be selected to play against the Australian side later in the year.